Tethered Capture

 If shooting tethered, set the software preference to save image data to the camera card as well as transfer it to the computer or hard drive.

 If the tethering software doesn’t give you the option of simultaneously capturing to card and computer, be aware that you are risking data loss.
-The best solution is to send the data to a hardware driven raid1 device.
-Another possible solution is to daisy chain portable drives and use the operating system’s software to configure the two drives as a raid1 volume.
-This solution will write data slightly slower than a hardware driven raid.
+The best solution is to send the data to a hardware driven RAID 1 device.
+Another possible solution is to daisy-chain portable drives and use the operating system’s software to configure the two drives as a RAID 1 volume.
+This solution will write data slightly slower than a hardware driven RAID.
 If that set-up seems too complicated, you can simply use a back-up utility to sync the two portable drives.

 EOS camera control